pminkuri/LZW-Compressor/README.md

 Open the program directory  using command prompt execute the program with below format

     "python encode.py <input.txt> <bit-length> "
     The output is stored in input.lzw in 16 bit format.

   Similarly for decoding execute as below

-  "python decoded.py  <input.lzw> <bit-length>
+    "python decoded.py  <input.lzw> <bit-length>"
     The decoded file is stored as input_decoded.txt file.